 Make adjustments.
 This year does NOT need to look like last year.
 Just because you helped out with the local Holiday parade the past 5 years or dropped off fresh cookies to all your neighbors does not mean you have to do that this year.
 You may decide that you have a little extra time and energy this year and wish to do something special.
 Or after some reflecting, you may realize that you want to keep things simple.

-Create a Do and Don’t Do List
+Create a Do and Don’t Do List for the Christmas Season

 After some soul-searching about what your family’s present reality is, create a do and don’t do list.